jamigibbs/scribe/readme.txt

 = Does this theme support any plugins? =

-Scribe includes support for Infinite Scroll in Jetpack.
-The theme will work out of the box without needing to activate any plugins though.
+Scribe includes support for Infinite Scroll in [Jetpack](https://wordpress.org/plugins/jetpack/).
+To enable subtitles on posts and pages, install the [Subtitles](https://wordpress.org/plugins/subtitles/) plugin.

+All plugins are recommended and the theme will work out of the box.

 == Roadmap ==